Rocky Top / Thunderhead Mountain

 As you climb the Bote Mountain Trail you'll begin walking through a long stretch of trail where rhododendron has formed a tunnel over the footpath.
 You'll also notice that the trail has sunk several feet below the ground on either side of the trail.
 My guess is that this is the result of a combination of erosion, and the trampling of the sheep and cattle that were driven to and from Spence Field prior to the establishment of the national park.

-At just over 5.1 miles hikers will reach the Appalachian Trail at Spence Field.
-If you turn right at this junction you'll pass through a series of small grassy meadows.
+At just over 5.1 miles hikers will reach the Appalachian Trail at Spence Field, where you'll turn left.
+If you were to turn right at this junction you would pass through a series of small grassy meadows.
 These are pleasant meadows, but nothing compared to what you'll find on the other side of the junction.

 After turning left onto the Appalachian Trail you'll have some absolutely stunning views of the North Carolina side of the Smokies.
 And if you're there in June you'll witness one of the most spectacular displays of mountain laurel found just about anywhere.
 The hillsides and meadows will literally be covered in the soft pink and white flowers from this heath family shrub.